Softnet-Free/softnet-ms/docs/single/index.md

 ---
 layout: default
-title: 3.
-Deploying a single device
+title: 2.
+Quickly deploying a single device
-nav_order: 3
+nav_order: 2
 has_children: true
 ---

-# 3. Deploying a single device
+# 2. Quickly deploying a single device

-This chapter demonstrates how to deploy a single-device project.
+This chapter demonstrates how to quckly deploy a single-device project.
 Let's take a Smart Home application as an example, which consists of a controller that controls various household appliances, and a client application for remote control of the controller from a smartphone.